doudar/SmartSpin2k/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- What actually happens -->

 ### Additional Information
-* Include a ZIP file containing your `Configuration.h` or use [Pastebin](https://pastebin.com/) and paste a link in this issue.
+* If you provide debug output and it is long, consider using [Pastebin](https://pastebin.com/) and paste a link in this issue to keep the issue easier to read.
 * Provide pictures or links to videos that clearly demonstrate the issue.